WalfredMA/lastz-N-gap-filling/README.md

 N-gap filling tools using blastn

+1.it detect Ngaps or low quality regions in query sequences.
-it uses 500 sizes as anchor to locate Ngaps on reference assembly.
+2.it uses 500 sizes as anchor to locate Ngaps on reference assembly.